thephpleague/csv/README.md

 * When creating a file using the library, first insert all the data that need to be inserted before starting manipulating the CSV.
 If you manipulate your data before insertion, you may change the file cursor position and get unexpected results.

-* When merging multiples CSV documents don't forget to set the main CSV object as a `League\Csv\Writer` object with the `$open_mode = 'a+'` to preserve its content.
- This setting is of course not required when your main `League\Csv\Writer` object is created from String

-* Even thought you can iterate using the `Writer` class it is recommend to iterate over you CSV using the `Reader` class set with a read only class to avoid any issue.
+* Even thought you can iterate using the `Writer` class **it is recommend** to iterate over you CSV using the `Reader` class to avoid any issue.

 #### CSV encoding charset

 The library assumes that your data is UTF-8 encoded.
-If your are dealing with non-unicode data:
+If your are dealing with non-unicode data, use the library stream filter mechanisms to convert your data into UTF-8 otherwise the output methods may failed.

-* Specify the encoding parameter using the `setEncoding` method otherwise your output conversions may no work.

-* If you have your `LC_CTYPE` set to a locale that's using UTF-8, PHP will cut your fields the moment it encounters a byte it can't understand (i.e. any outside of ASCII that doesn't happen to be part of a UTF-8 character which it likely isn't).
-To resolve this issue you can use [PHP stream filter](http://www.php.net/manual/en/stream.filters.php) as shown [in the following gist](https://gist.github.com/nyamsprod/9932158).
-This tip is from [Philip Hofstetter](https://github.com/pilif)

 Testing
 -------